Guides

 Bring the dart up to eye level

 Hold the dart in front of your face at eye level.
-The dart should be between your eyes and the target.
-This is your starting position before every throw.
+It should sit between your eyes and the target.
+This is your starting position before every single throw.
+Same position, every time.

 2